MNL-Bandit in non-stationary environments: Abstract

 \section{Abstract}

-In this paper, we study the MNL-Bandit problem in a non-stationary environment and present an algorithm with worst-case dynamic regret of $\Tilde{O}\left( \min \left\{ \sqrt{NTL}\;,\; N^{\frac{1}{3}}(\deltaIk)^{\frac{1}{3}} T^{\frac{2}{3}} + \sqrt{NT}\right\}\right)$.
-Here $N$ is the number of arms, $L$ is the number of switches and $\deltaIk$ is a variation measure of the unknown parameters.
-We also show that our algorithm is near-optimal (up to logarithmic factors).
-Our algorithm builds upon the epoch-based algorithm for stationary MNL-Bandit in \cite{mnlucb}.
+In this paper, we study the MNL-Bandit problem in a non-stationary environment and present an algorithm with a worst-case expected regret of $\Tilde{O}\left( \min \left\{ \sqrt{NTL}\;,\; N^{\frac{1}{3}}(\deltaIk)^{\frac{1}{3}} T^{\frac{2}{3}} + \sqrt{NT}\right\}\right)$.
+Here $N$ is the number of arms, $L$ is the number of changes and $\deltaIk$ is a variation measure of the unknown parameters.
+Furthermore, we show matching lower bounds on the expected regret (up to logarithmic factors), implying that our algorithm is optimal.
+Our approach builds upon the epoch-based algorithm for stationary MNL-Bandit in \cite{mnlucb}.
 However, non-stationarity poses several challenges and we introduce new techniques and ideas to address these.
 In particular, we give a tight characterization for the bias introduced in the estimators due to non stationarity and derive new concentration bounds.